bccbass/BenjaminCampbell_T1A3/README.md

 ![feature 3](./docs/feature-progress/first-update/Screenshot%202023-05-05%20at%209.34.45%20AM.png)
 ![feature 4](./docs/feature-progress/first-update/Screenshot%202023-05-05%20at%209.35.01%20AM.png)

-Features each contained a list of actions necessary for implemenation.
+Features each contained a list of actions necessary for implementation.
 A schedule was conceived with due dates attached to some features, however most due dates were associated with items on the general to-do list(Trello does not provide individual due dates for list items without premium membership).
 This was not the most elegant approach with regard to feature due dates and has been noted for future project management approach.